carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

     metadata, ;; The static member declaration, if any }

-These descriptors provide debug information about globals variables.
+These descriptors provide debug information about global variables.
 They provide details such as name, type and where the variable is defined.
 All global variables are collected inside the named metadata ``!llvm.dbg.cu``.